emacsattic/augment/README.txt

 === Frontends

 Most frontends are implemented within an editor or IDE.
-They watche the .augment directory for changes and apply them to the open buffers when they happen.
+They watch the .augment directory for changes and apply them to the open buffers when they happen.
 The user can choose what augmentations he wants displayed either globally or on a per-file basis.
 He can also control